Pervez Musharraf: British India

-Musharraf was born on 11 August 1943 to an Urdu-speaking family in Delhi, British India, the son of Syed Musharrafuddin and his wife Begum Zarin Musharraf (c.
+Musharraf was born on 11 August 1943 to a Muhajir Urdu-speaking family in Delhi, British India, the son of Syed Musharrafuddin and his wife Begum Zarin Musharraf (c.
 1920–2021).
 His family were Muslims who were also Sayyids, claiming descent from the Islamic prophet Muhammad.
 Syed Musharraf graduated from Aligarh Muslim University and entered the civil service, which was an extremely prestigious career under British rule.
 He came from a long line of government officials as his great-grandfather was a tax collector while his maternal grandfather was a qazi (judge).
 Musharraf's mother Zarin, born in the early 1920s, grew up in Lucknow and received her schooling there, after which she graduated from Indraprastha College at Delhi University, taking a bachelor's degree in English literature.
 She then married and devoted herself to raising a family.
 His father, Syed, was an accountant who worked at the foreign office in the British Indian government and eventually became an accounting director.

 Musharraf was the second of three children, all boys.
 His elder brother, Javed Musharraf, based in Rome, is an economist and one of the directors of the International Fund for Agricultural Development.
 His younger brother, Naved Musharraf, is an anaesthesiologist based in the state of Illinois, in the United States.

 At the time of his birth, Musharraf's family lived in a large home that belonged to his father's family for many years called Nehar Wali Haveli, which means "House Next to the Canal".
 Sir Syed Ahmed Khan's family lived next door.
 It is indicative of "the family's western education and social prominence" that the house's title deeds, although written entirely in Urdu, were signed by Musharraf's father in English.